Esri/inspire_open_data/model-transformations/MT014_SeperateTablesPerGeometryType.md

 </tr>
 <tr>
 <td>Description</td>
-<td><p>The encoding in GML allows mixing geometrie properties with diferent data types in the same file/structure.
+<td><p>The encoding in GML allows mixing geometry properties with diferent data types in the same file/structure.
 This is not possible in some GIS Databases.
-Therefore with this rule the one Feature Class per geometry type is used to seperate heterogenious geometry types into tables.
-A prefix is used to indicate wicht type of Geometry is stored in each table.
-P for Point geometries, L for Line and S for Area geeometries.</p>
+Therefore with this rule one Feature Class per geometry type is used to seperate heterogenious geometry types into tables.
+A suffix is used to indicate which type of Geometry is stored in each table. **P** for Point geometries, **L** for Line and **S** for Area geeometries.</p>
 </p>
 </td>
 </tr>